plone/training/theming/theme-package.rst

 This means that the element ``#headline`` in the theme should be replaced by the ``#firstHeading`` element from the generated Plone content.

-To inspect the content side, you can open another Browser tab but instead http://localhost:8080/Plone you use http://127.0.0.1:8080/Plone.
-In this tab Diazo is disabled, because it's disabled for 127.0.0.1 domains.
-You can change this setting and add even more unstyled domains in the theming control panel.
-You can use now, the Browser inspector (Developer tools) to inspect the DOM structur of plain Plone.
+To inspect the content side, you can open another Browser tab, but instead of http://localhost:8080/Plone, use http://127.0.0.1:8080/Plone.
+In this tab Diazo is disabled, allowing you to use your browser's Inspector or Developer tools to view the DOM structure of default Plone.
+This 'unthemed host name' is managed in the Theming control panel > Advanced Settings, where more domains can be added.

-For more details how to use Diazo rules, look at http://docs.diazo.org/en/latest/ and http://docs.plone.org/external/plone.app.theming/docs/index.html.
+For more details on how to use Diazo rules, look at http://docs.diazo.org/en/latest/ and http://docs.plone.org/external/plone.app.theming/docs/index.html.